-This is a full-time non-exempt position that is responsible for completing the intake, registration and eligibility assessments for individuals birth through adulthood, with a diagnosis of intellectual disability, autism spectrum disorder and developmental disabilities 0 to 8 years of age.
+This is a full-time non-exempt position that is responsible for completing the intake, registration and eligibility assessments for individuals’ birth through adulthood, with a diagnosis of intellectual disability, autism spectrum disorder and developmental disabilities 0 to 8 years of age.
 This role will also locate and maintain community resources and can provide guidance on these resources with individuals and families at the time of intake.
+This position will also assume the role of an Office of Developmental Programs Certified Investigator to comply with ODP Incident Management requirements.
 These services will be provided to individuals and their families who live in or receive services in Westmoreland County.
 All services will be based on the philosophies and concepts of Positive Approaches, Everyday Lives and Supporting families throughout the Lifespan.
-Primary work hours will be Monday through Friday, 8:30 am to 4:30 pm with a 1/2 hour lunch (37.5/week) unless otherwise agreed upon.
+Primary work hours will be Monday through Friday, 8:30 am to 4:30 pm with a 1/2-hour lunch (37.5/week) unless otherwise agreed upon.

 Essential Duties and Responsibilities